derekc22/DMPC/README.md

    - `m`: Agent index.
    - `mj_model`: MuJoCo model object.
    - `mj_data`: MuJoCo data object.
-   - `u`: Control input as computed by the MPC solver.
+   - `u`: Optimal control input as computed by the MPC solver.
 3. Specify the MuJoCo XML and generate the accompanying XML configuration object:
    - Specify the complete `<body>` definition tag for a single agent.
    - Specify the input definition tag for a single agent (i.e., `<motor>`, `<general>`, etc), without the enclosing `<actuator>` tag.